covrom/goerd/README.md

 - Generate [plantuml](https://plantuml.com) view of schema
 - Create posgresql migrations as a set of SQL queries that apply changes between two schemas, a schema and a database, or two databases using a schema definition that is stored in a yaml or plantuml file.

+Migration of the following objects is currently supported:
+- Tables
+- Columns
+- Indexes
+- Views

+This set covers 99% of PostgreSQL usecases in Golang services.

 Example of generated plantuml:

 ![Plantuml view](plantuml-example.png)

+### Usage

+Save database schema to yaml schema or PlantUML:
+`goerd -from "postgres://username:password@url:port/dbName" -to ./schema1.yaml`
+`goerd -from "postgres://username:password@url:port/dbName" -to ./schema1.puml`

+Print SQL queries migration between two schemas, dropping queries is commented out:
+`goerd -from schema1.yml -to schema2.yaml`
+`goerd -from schema1.yml -to "postgres://username:password@url:port/dbName"`

+With dropping queries:
+`goerd -drop -from schema1.yml -to schema2.yml`
+`goerd -drop -from schema1.yml -to "postgres://username:password@url:port/dbName"`

+Save PlantUML from schema:
+`goerd -from schema1.yml -to schema1.puml`
+`goerd -from "postgres://username:password@url:port/dbName" -to schema1.puml`

+Apply schema from yaml to database:
+`goerd -c apply -from schema1.yml -to "postgres://username:password@url:port/dbName"`

+Apply schema from DB1 to DB2:
+`goerd -c apply -from "postgres://username:password@url:port/DB1" -to "postgres://username:password@url:port/DB2"`

 ### API